 Every couple is unique, as is every divorce.
 Even partners that hope to discuss things like adults can be overwhelmed with emotion, and things can become unpredictable quickly.

 These are a few tips that could make this difficult process a little easier:

 - Be honest.
 Don't lie about your income, your debts, or anything else.
 Deception will pull you into court very quickly.
 Be as honest as you can on each form, even if you have to take extra time to find the details.

 - Don't assume.
 Some couples think their divorce will automatically result in a 50/50 split of assets.
 That's not always true.
 Read all documents from your partner carefully and ensure that your future is protected.

 - Think about the future.
 Support payments could help you to feel more comfortable as a solo head of household.
 Don't be afraid to discuss this.

 - Factor in pensions and retirement accounts.
-Couples can store up plenty of equity in these accounts.
+Couples can accrue plenty of equity in these accounts.
 Be sure you're including the totals in your divorce disclosures.

 These are a few common queries people ask about getting a divorce in California:

-Can I file for a divorce myself in California?
+Can I file for divorce myself in California?